Consistency is a huge challenge for every parent.

 It’s not about getting it right but it is about decreasing your frustration and your child’s overly activated nervous system.

 Remember, keep short and long-term goals in mind in order to stay the course with consistency.
 Consistency is not rigidity or perfection.
-In fact, making mistakes and asking for forgiveness teaches children what real relationship looks like.
+In fact, making mistakes and asking for forgiveness teaches children what real relationship looks like and is an important part of your child’s development.

 We help anxious kids and frustrated parents.
 We serve Hinsdale & the Western Suburbs of Chicago.